Skip to content

 Special protection and adverse distinction

-Numerous rules protect women who qualify as prisoners of war or civilian internees, notably related to the protection of their sexual integrity.7 See, among others, Art 108 GC III and Art 97(4) GC IV As prisoners of war, women must be treated with all regard due to their sex, 8Art 14(2) GC III including by enjoying separate dormitories and conveniences from men;9 Arts 25(4) (on dormitories) and 29(2) (on conveniences) GC III the same applies to persons whose liberty has been restricted in NIAC.10 Art 5(2)(a) AP II The distinction also remains when undergoing judicial or disciplinary punishment.11 Arts 97(4) and 108(2) GC III; Art 119(2) GC IV
+Specific rules protect women who qualify as prisoners of war or who are civilian internees, including the protection of their sexual integrity.4See, among others, Art 108 GC III and Art 97(4) GC IV As prisoners of war, women must be placed in separate dormitories and conveniences from men.5Arts 25(4) (on dormitories) and 29(2) (on conveniences) GC III The same applies to women whose liberty has been restricted in NIAC.6Art 5(2)(a) AP II The distinction also remains when undergoing judicial or disciplinary punishment.7Arts 97(4) and 108(2) GC III; Art 119(2) GC IV

 Children

 Beyond general protection rules (such as those on humane treatment), numerous IHL instruments foresee provisions relating to children, who are regarded as particularly vulnerable.
-It must nevertheless be noted that not all instruments share the same scope, as the age to define children generally varies between 15 to 18 years.
-In any case, rules pertaining to the protection of children cover a broad range of situations.

 Special respect and protection

-As a general principle, under treaty law governing international and non-international armed conflict, children are entitled to special respect and protection.12 Art 77(1) AP I; Art 4(3) AP II.
+As a general principle, under treaty law governing international and non-international armed conflict, children are entitled to special respect and protection.8 Art 77(1) AP I; Art 4(3) AP II.
 The Convention on the Rights of the Child mentions ‘protection and care of children who are affected by an armed conflict’ at Art 38(4) In addition to treaty law, this requirement reflects customary law applicable in all armed conflicts.
-13ICRC, Customary IHL Rule 135: ‘Children’, https://ihl-databases.icrc.org/en/customary-ihl/v1/rule135
+9ICRC, Customary IHL Rule 135: ‘Children’, https://ihl-databases.icrc.org/en/customary-ihl/v1/rule135

-Similarly, in all armed conflicts children shall be provided with the care and aid they require.
-Rules pertaining to IAC are more developed, comprising detailed provisions on food, clothing and care of orphaned or separated children, as well as regarding distribution of specific relief consignments.14 See, among others, Art 23 GC IV (consignment of foodstuffs, clothing and tonic intended for children under 15), Art 24 GC IV (measures relating to child welfare, such as maintenance, exercise of religion and education), Art 38 GC IV (preferential treatment for children under 15 years of age), as well as Art 70(1) AP I In NIACs, treaty rules are more limited but nevertheless mention that children shall be provided with the care and aid they require, in particular religious and moral education.15 Art 4(3) AP II In addition, all rules specify that children may be evacuated from areas in which hostilities are taking place.16 SeeArt 17 GC IV for IACs, and Art 4(3)(e) AP II for NIACs
+In all armed conflicts children must be provided with the care and aid they require.
+Rules pertaining to IAC are more developed, comprising detailed provisions on food, clothing and care of orphaned or separated children, as well as regarding distribution of specific relief consignments.10See, among others, Art 23 GC IV (consignment of foodstuffs, clothing and tonic intended for children under 15), Art 24 GC IV (measures relating to child welfare, such as maintenance, exercise of religion and education), Art 38 GC IV (preferential treatment for children under 15 years of age), as well as Art 70(1) AP I In NIACs, treaty rules are more limited but nevertheless mention that children shall be provided with the care and aid they require, in particular religious and moral education.11Art 4(3) AP II In addition, all rules specify that children may be evacuated from areas in which hostilities are taking place.12SeeArt 17 GC IV for IACs, and Art 4(3)(e) AP II for NIACs

 Recruitment and use in hostilities

-It is worth mentioning that, under human rights law, the Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict raises the threshold of compulsory recruitment and of use in hostilities to the age of 18 years.22 Arts 1 and 2, Optional Protocol on the Involvement of Children in Armed Conflict Regarding voluntary recruitment, the Optional Protocol on the Involvement of Children in Armed Conflict creates a distinction between non-state armed groups (which are prohibited from recruiting and using in hostilities children under 18 years of age)23 Art 4(1), Optional Protocol on the Involvement of Children in Armed Conflict and States (which are required to raise the age for voluntary recruitment above 15 but may allow children under 18 to enlist voluntarily).24 Art 3, Optional Protocol on the Involvement of Children in Armed Conflict
+Under human rights law, the Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict raises the threshold of compulsory recruitment and of use in hostilities to the age of 18 years.18Arts 1 and 2, Optional Protocol on the Involvement of Children in Armed Conflict Regarding voluntary recruitment, the Optional Protocol on the Involvement of Children in Armed Conflict creates a distinction between non-state armed groups (which are prohibited from recruiting and using in hostilities children under 18 years of age)19Art 4(1), Optional Protocol on the Involvement of Children in Armed Conflict and States (which are required to raise the age for voluntary recruitment above 15 but may allow children under 18 to enlist voluntarily).20Art 3, Optional Protocol on the Involvement of Children in Armed Conflict

 During the conduct of hostilities, IHL does not afford special protection to children directly participating in hostilities.
-As such, they may qualify as legitimate targets, regardless of whether such children voluntarily joined or were forcibly recruited into the armed forces/armed group.
-However, such children participating in hostilities will benefit from special protection once they fall into the power of a party, whether or not they are prisoners of war.25 Art 77(3) AP I
+However, they will benefit from special protection once they fall into the power of a party, whether or not they are prisoners of war.21Art 77(3) AP I

 • 1